capoe/earth_gps_webgl/README.md

 * Earth elevation data from earthobservatory.nasa.gov

-* The KML raw data for James Cook's is taken from "Digital Archives and Pacific Cultures" (pacific.obdurodon.org)
+* The KML raw data for James Cook's travels are taken from "Digital Archives and Pacific Cultures" (pacific.obdurodon.org)

 * The orbital controls and some other three.js convenience functions are (minor modifications aside) taken from the three.js website.